 Every company should follow a documented safety program.
 Some companies are required to have one that fulfills prescribed elements.
-Find out what your company needs by referring to The Saskatchewan Employment Act (SEA) and The Occupational Health and Safety Regulations, 1996 (regulations).
+Find out what your company needs by referring to The Saskatchewan Employment Act (SEA) and The Occupational Health and Safety Regulations, 2020 (the Regulations).

-SEA 3-20 states that employers in prescribed industries need to provide an occupational health and safety program.
+Section 3-20 of the Act. states that employers in prescribed industries need to provide an occupational health and safety program.

-Regulation 22 prescribes the required elements of an occupational health and safety program for employers in the prescribed industries with 10 or more workers.
+Section 3-11 of the Regulations prescribes the required elements of an occupational health and safety program for employers in the prescribed industries with 10 or more workers.